h4med/RaspberryPi_Configuration/README.md

 70: -- -- -- -- -- -- -- --

 ```
-If instead of ``UU`` you see a number such as ```0x68``` it means that RTC is detected but there a problem with overlay settings.
+If instead of ``UU`` you see the address of chip such as ```0x68``` it means that RTC is detected but there is a problem with overlay settings.
 But if there is nothing in the output you should check the hardware and wiring.
+Run the following commands:

 ```
 apt -y remove fake-hwclock
 update-rc.d -f fake-hwclock remove systemctl disable fake-hwclock
 ```
-And then follow the **systemd** settings based on the [Adafruit guide](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi?view=all#raspberry-pi-oss-with-systemd-2026471).
+And then follow the **systemd** settings based on the [Adafruit tutorial](https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi?view=all#raspberry-pi-oss-with-systemd-2026471).
-We the set time-zone according using ```raspi-config``` or ```dietpi-config``` accordingly.
+We then set the time-zone using ```raspi-config``` or ```dietpi-config``` accordingly.
-We can test that RTC working properly by this command:
+We can test that RTC works properly by this command:
 ```
 # hwclock -r
 2023-04-19 13:53:01.186700+03:30